 The new exhibit will more effectively connect the bunker to the existing Interpretive Center in the Fog Signal Building.
 While the Center focuses on reasons for establishing the lighthouse and on its functions, this display will provide insight into several significant and unique aspects of Pigeon Point’s history.
 Several panels are being developed with focus on: family life of keepers at Pigeon Point; the commercial wharf and dog-hole port which formerly existed; the shore whaling station which operated from 1862 to 1895; and the fuels which were used to light Pigeon Point’s beacon prior to electricity in 1926.

-Your donations online and at the park, and your purchases in the parks’ store, help us refurbish this building as well as the Fog Signal Building.
+Your donations online and at the park, and your purchases in the parks’ store, helped us refurbish this building ..
 Thank you for your continued support; we can’t do this work without you.